-There is no way for a young person under 18 to have a tenancy from the housing department straight away.
+There is no way for a young person 16/17 to have a tenancy from the housing department straight away.
 It's hard to pay for somewhere to live and manage all the responsibilities of running a home.
 If you find a private rented place this might need a big deposit and it might be hard to get financial support or it just won't be enough to cover the cost of rent and running a home.
-A landlord is unlikely to accept someone who is under 18 without someone agreeing to guarantee to pay the rent.